j-ylau/j-ylau/README.md

 # Hi there 👋 Justin here!

 <p>
 A budding student software engineer with love for full-stack development, data science, and machine learning.
-To know more about me, visit <a href="https://www.linkedin.com/in/lau-justin/">my Linkedin</a> or  <a href="https://jlau.surge.sh/">my perosnal website!</a>.
+To know more about me, visit <a href="https://www.linkedin.com/in/lau-justin/">my Linkedin</a> or  <a href="https://jlau.surge.sh/">my personal website!</a>.
 </p>

 - 🌱 I’m currently learning Programming Languages